 The ninth biggest challenge in the aviation industry in 2019 is failure to have appropriate cybersecurity measures in place.
 As more airlines, OEMs and MROs pursue big data analytics and predictive maintenance, the risk of cyber breaches increases.
 And the problem with inappropriate cybersecurity can be very costly for the aviation industry.

 In fact, the total losses incurred by companies as a consequence of cyber crimes are estimated to be approximately US$400 billion per year, according to Ernst & Young.

 In 2019 and beyond, it’s essential that the aviation industry have a significant focus on implementing a strong IT-infrastructure to defend their cyberspace from unwanted intruders.

 »In the digital world that we live in today, the risks and consequences of cyber attacks get magnified by the complexities of our integrated value chain.
 With increased interconnection across the value chain, a cyber attack on one company can cascade across the network and affect other parts of the value chain as well, increasing risk for the entire aviation industry« says Bill Colbert, Partner, Advisory - US, Ernst & Young, in the report.

-Fluctuations in currency exchange rates is the tenth and final types of risks that in the aviation industry in 2019.
+Fluctuations in currency exchange rates is the tenth and final type of risk that the aviation industry is facing.
 Given that a large amount of aviation companies operate globally, a large portion of their revenue streams are earned in a variety of currencies, making them vulnerable to fluctuations in currency exchange rates.